JimVincentW/SSARE/README.md

 SSARE will execute all scripts in the scrapers folder and process the articles.
 They are vectorized and stored in a Qdrant vector database.

-The API endpoint can be queried for semantic search and article recommendations for your LLM or research project.
+The API/ Qdrant Vector storage can be queried for semantic search and article recommendations for your LLM or other research project.

 If your additional scripts need scraping libraries other than BeautifulSoup, please add them to the requirements.txt file in the scraper_service folder (and create a pull request).